Banking trojans and ransomware were the top innovators in 2019 malware code evolution

 Why is this significant?
 Heading into 2020, these code innovation trends may be indicative of the types of malware that will require more effort to identify and contain due to the investment made by adversaries to constantly evolve their code.

-We want to thank IBM Security for including us in their Threat Intelligence Index.
+We want to thank IBM Security for including us in their annual threat intelligence index report.
 To read the full report, please visit their website.